MicrosoftDocs/win32/desktop-src/NetMon2/parserautoinstallinfo.md

 ---
-Description: The ParserAutoInstallInfo export function identifies the parser, or parsers that are located in a DLL.
+description: The ParserAutoInstallInfo export function identifies the parser, or parsers that are located in a DLL.
 ParserAutoInstallInfo should be implemented in all parser DLLs. ms.assetid: '7af3bf3c-d415-4af9-8f5c-c9a76535bd1a'
 title: ParserAutoInstallInfo callback function (Netmon.h) ms.topic: reference